 Sometimes you will want to redirect it to a file, other times you will want to leave the contents on the stack to process further.

-[yourCommand] `fileToRedirectTo` > ! # Redirects the output to the file.
+[yourCommand] `fileToRedirectTo` > ! # Redirects stdout to the file, truncating it.

 [yourCommand] * ! # Puts all of stdout on the stack as a string.